dotnet/docs-maui/docs/android/linking.md

 ## Preserve assemblies

 It's possible to specify assemblies that should be excluded from the linking process, while allowing other assemblies to be linked.
+This approach can be useful when you can't easily use the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute, or don't control the code that's being linked away.

 When it links all assemblies, you can tell the linker to skip an assembly by setting the `TrimmerRootAssembly` MSBuild property in an `<ItemGroup>` tag in the project file: